This article was originally published in December 2014 and has been updated.

 5. They can beat inflammation and improve your social life

 Most of us know that a healthy sex life can help beat stress.
 There are even more great benefits of oxytocin such as lowering blood pressure and even improving digestion — which often goes to the wayside during times of stress.
-It’s true, they’ve found oxytocin receptors in the gut, showing this powerful hormone can even calm gastrointestinal inflammation, which causes abdominal discomfort.
+It’s true, they’ve found oxytocin receptors in the gut, showing this powerful hormone can even calm gastrointestinal inflammation in mice, which causes abdominal discomfort.

 A study from Concordia also shows that oxytocin makes you feel more social, enhances your trust and improves your bond with others.

 Natasha Turner, N.D. is a naturopathic doctor, Chatelaine magazine columnist, and author of the bestselling books The Hormone Diet, The Supercharged Hormone Diet and The Carb Sensitivity Program.
 She’s also the founder of the Toronto-based Clear Medicine Wellness Boutique and a regular guest on The Dr. Oz Show.
 For more wellness advice from Natasha Turner, click here.